bneils/bezier-curves/README.md

 # bezier-curves
-An interactive (and human-friendly) scene animator of Bezier curves in Pygame.
+An interactive (and human-friendly) Bezier curve animator in Pygame.

 Left click registers points.